vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     but it will be freed when `zx_msgqueue_read()` returns the MBO to the `owned_by_caller` state.

-    This means it is possible to do a "send and forget" with an MBO: that is, send the MBO as a request message, but close the MBO handle and ignore any replies.
+    This means it is possible to do a "fire-and-forget" send with an
+    MBO: that is, send the MBO as a request message, but close the MBO handle and ignore any replies.

 *   Automatic replies: An MBO receives an automatic reply message if